risc0/bonsai-starter-template/README.md

 * Rust and Cargo: https://rustup.rs
 * Ganache: https://www.npmjs.com/package/ganache#command-line-use

+### Write Your App

+Get started writing your application by modifying these key files:
+* Replace `contracts/contracts/HelloBonsai.sol` with your on-chain application logic.
+* Replace `methods/guest/src/bin/fibonacci.rs` with your Bonsai coprocessor logic.

+Associated build configuration files and tests are discussed along with the [project structure](#project-structure) below.

 ### Build

 Running the following will build the project, including Ethereum contracts and RISC Zero guest program.